louckazdenekjr/whatsapp-for-linux/README.md

 install dependencies:
 npm install

-run the application:
+run and test the application:
 comment out line "icon: path.join(process.env.APPDIR, "whatsapp.png")," to run in node.js, then: npm start

 build the application:
 npm run build-linux

 optionally build the application for windows or mac (please don't open issues for these builds):